vkhorikov/CqrsInPractice/README.md

 Welcome to CQRS in Practice
 =====================

-This is the source code for my Pluralsight course CQRS in Practice (link is coming soon)
+This is the source code for my Pluralsight course [CQRS in Practice][L1]

 How to Get Started
 --------------